Type species: Sphinx tiliae Linnaeus, 1758.

 (ii) Genetic evidence suggests that one or more of the isolated populations from Turkey, Transcaucasia, Daghestan and Azerbaijan may warrant subspecific status (Ian Kitching, pers. comm.
 2011).
 In the adults, the wings are more pointed, and reddish-brown in both sexes [see below for photo].
 However, a DNA barcode sequence of a single individual from Azerbaijan places this population firmly within the nominate subspecies (Ian Kitching, pers. comm 2015).
 This require further study.

 (iii) The semi-isolated population from the Alborz mountains of northern Iran was described as a separate species in 2015, namely Mimas kitchingi Melichar & Řezáč, 2015.
 With adult appearance and male genitalia differing little from the nominate race, this was established solely on a 2.73% difference in a DNA barcode sequence between one individual from both the European and Alborz populations.
-With no indication given as to the natural variation in DNA barcode sequences in the nominate population of Europe, the elevation of the Iranian population to species level is somewhat premature.
+With no indication given as to the natural variation in DNA barcode sequences in the nominate population of Europe [the largest difference in BOLD, between two specimens of Mimas tiliae tiliae from the UK and Turkey, is about 2.96% (Ian Kitching, pers. comm.
+2015)], the elevation of the Iranian population to species level is somewhat premature.
 Only traditional hybridization experiments between the two populations will settle this issue, as they have done for Laothoe austauti (Staudinger, 1877) and Laothoe populi populi (Linnaeus, 1758).)

 Holarctic; western Palaearctic region.
 Pleistocene refuge: Polycentric -- Holomediterranean refugia.